infoxchange/docker-forklift/README.md

 background and prints a command to SSH to it.
 It is up to the user to stop the container when no longer needed.

+### Recycler

+Forklift can clean up old containers and images on your system.
+By default it will clean up all stopped containers, and all untagged images.

+Run `forklift recycle`

+The following flags can also be passed:

+* `--include-running` - also remove running containers
+* `--include-tagged` - also include tagged images

 Services and environment
 ------------------------